gargvishesh/druid/docs/multi-stage-query/index.md

 ### PARTITIONED BY

-> INSERT syntax is in a work-in-progress state for the alpha.
-It is expected to
-> change in future releases.

 Time-based partitioning is determined by the PARTITIONED BY clause.
 This clause is required for INSERT queries.
 Possible arguments include: